rnajena/pcago-unified/helppages/appendix-fileformats.md

 | G1 | 4,54 | 242 | 121 |
 | G2 | 122 |     | 454 |

-in CSV can be written as following:
+can be written as following in CSV format:

 ```
 ID,A,B,C